okteto/deploy-preview/README.md

 > Available scopes are 'personal' and 'global'.

 ### `variables`

 A list of variables to be used by the pipeline.
 If several variables are present, they should be separated by commas e.g. VAR1=VAL1,VAR2=VAL2,VAR3=VAL3.

+## Environment Variables

+If the `GITHUB_TOKEN` environment variable is set, the action will share the URL of the preview environment with the pull request that triggered the action.

 ## Example usage